Head, CCI Program

 Consumer and Community Involvement Coordinator

-As a CCI Coordinator, Kat works within the University of Western Australia.
+As a CCI Coordinator, Kat works within the Harry Perkins Institute of Medical Research.
 Here she supports collaboration and the development of meaningful relationships between health researchers, consumers, and the community.